d-g-Szabo/Job-Board-Application/README.md

 3. In addition, you should install Node (24.5.0) and NPM (11.5.1) (https://laravel.com/docs/12.x/installation#creating-a-laravel-project)

-For linux use this command:
+- For linux to install PHP, Composer, and the Laravel installer, use this command:
   /bin/bash -c "$(curl -fsSL https://php.new/install/linux/8.4)"

-4. Restart your terminal session, to update just re-run the command
+4. Restart your terminal session (close and re-open), to update PHP, Composer, and the Laravel installer, just re-run the above command

 5.  cd to/the/dir/of/the/Job-Board-Application

         npm install && npm run build

     composer run dev // This is how you start the development server

 6. Open http://localhost:8000 and http://localhost:5173/